-*Note: This programme will be replaced by a Professional Master of Education from 2014-15.
+*Note: This programme has been replaced by a Professional Master of Education from 2014-15.

 The Professional Diploma in Education is a full-time programme running for 9 months from the date of first registration for the programme.

 Candidates must be graduates (with an approved primary degree) from one of the four constituent Universities of the NUI or another University or degree granting authority approved by the Senate.
 The degree subjects must be deemed eligible by the Teaching Council for the purpose of second-level teaching.

 It will be necessary to limit the number of students admitted to the programme (UCC's current quota is 220 students.
 Within this quota, a subject quota of 22 applies to Business Studies and Business related degrees).
 During the period of professional training, a candidate may not pursue any other academic programme except with the special permission of the Head of College and Head of School.